Using Agile and Offshore Software Development

 Regardless of whether your project has a Time & Materials budget with some allowance for variation of scope and schedule, or a Fixed Price budget with a Fixed Scope and Schedule, it is important to have a good idea of what can be delivered for a given amount of money within a specified time.
 In other words, a Time & Materials project should not be an excuse for poor estimating and/or delivery execution.
 Along that line of thought, consider doing a Project Scoping before launching into an Agile Application Delivery process.
-Not only does this help orient everyone to the expectations of the project, it provides a guideline that is invaluable to the distributed teams that inevitably result when using offshore development.
+Not only does this help orient everyone to the expectations of the project, it provides a guideline that is invaluable to the distributed teams that inevitably result when using offshore software development.
 Coupling that approach with a well thought out onshore-offshore team structure will significantly increase the chance of success of your project.

 Communication and Teamwork

-Some posts describe communication and teamwork as being the most important criteria as to whether Agile will work in conjunction with offshore development.
+Some posts describe communication and teamwork as being the most important criteria as to whether Agile will work in conjunction with offshore software development.
 Perceived problems that have been cited: